CamilaDuitama/aKmerBroom/README.md

 cd data/             # if you are not already in the data/ directory wget https://zenodo.org/record/7587160/files/ancient_kmers.bloom -O ancient_kmers.bloom
 ```
+**NOTE:** This Bloom Filter was pre-constructed to reduce the running time and it is meant to be used on ancient oral samples only.
+The way it was constructed it's detailed on the filter, but it basically consists of clean k-mers that are of oral origin.

 Finally, run aKmerBroom
 ```